wkhere/stackless/Doc/library/math.rst

    Return the fractional and integer parts of *x*.
 Both results carry the sign of *x*, and both are floats.

-.. function:: sum(iterable)

-   Return an accurate floating point sum of values in the iterable.
-Avoids loss of precision by tracking multiple intermediate partial sums.
-The algorithm's accuracy depends on IEEE-754 arithmetic guarantees and the typical case where the rounding mode is half-even.

 .. function:: trunc(x)